Initial Contacts with the British

 Kuwait's initial contacts with the British were primarily through contact with the English East India Company.
 This company was somewhat of an Eighteenth century Multinational corporation with interests stretching from the British Isles to the Orient.
 Kuwait happened to lie between the East India Company's primary centre of production (India) and her main market (Britain and Europe).
 There were three main routes that the company used to communicate and transport goods between these two destinations: The Cape of Good Hope provided the longest route, but had the advantage of being an all-sea route.
 This meant that ships could do the journey in one go and was ideal for moving heavy and bulky cargoes and goods.
 The Red Sea and the Persian Gulf offered the other two rival routes.
 They both had the advantage of being more direct, but the disadvantage of having no continuous stretch of water.
 Ships would have to unload their cargo or passengers and they would have to proceed overland to the Mediterrenean sea and reembark on a ship lying in wait.
 This procedure made it difficult to transport goods, but was still faster for passengers and, more importantly, for messengers to carry vital communications and information between India and Britain.

 Kuwait, was in the fortuitious position of having one of the only decent deep water ports in the Northern Gulf and so could accomodate any British ships wishing to dock and alight its passsengers.
-It's primary competition in the eighteenth and nineteenth century was the Ottoman run port of Basra.
+It's primary competition in the eighteenth and Nineteenth Century was the Ottoman run port of Basra.
 There was a great deal of commercial and political rivarly between these two ports to supplant one another and gain control over the overland caravan routes.

 Establishment of Formal Relations